Stephanie Hallett

-Stephanie Hallett is an American diplomat serving since 2025 as U.S. Ambassador to Bahrain under President Donald Trump.
+Stephanie Hallett is an American diplomat who has served as U.S. Ambassador to Bahrain since January 2026.
 She is the first woman to hold the position.
-Hallett had previously served two tours of duty as the chargé d'affaires ad interim to Israel at the U.S. embassy in Jerusalem from July to November 2023 and again from January to April 2025.
+She was the Deputy Chief of Mission to U.S. Ambassador to Israel Jack Lew from 2023 to 2025.

-On June 13, 2024, Joe Biden announced his intent to nominate Hallett to be ambassador to Bahrain.
+Hallett has also twice previously served as the chargé d'affaires ad interim (or interim ambassador) of the United States to Israel at the U.S. embassy in Jerusalem from July to November 2023 and again from January to April 2025.
+On June 13, 2024, Joe Biden announced his intention to nominate Hallett to be ambassador to Bahrain.
 Hearings in the U.S. Senate were held, but a confirmation vote was held as a presidential transition started in November 2024, with Hallett’s nomination being returned.
-On September 2, 2025, Donald Trump nominated her to be Ambassador to Bahrain.
-She was confirmed in October.
+Donald Trump re-nominated her in September 2025, and after confirmation she took up the position in January 2026.

-Early life
+Education

 Hallett graduated with a BA from the George Washington University and an M.Phil. from the University of Cambridge.
 She speaks Arabic and Spanish.